 Make Payments on Time

 One easy way to improve your credit score is to make any upcoming payments on time, like your bills.
-This shows credit agencies you prioritise paying essential expenses and don’t attract late fees or interest.
+This shows credit agencies you prioritize paying essential expenses and don’t attract late fees or interest.
 After all, nothing says financial responsibility like paid bills!

 Optimize Credit Utilization